bobby/kafka-streams-clojure/README.md

   cluster partition rebalancing, local state management, etc. via Kafka Streams

+## Status

+**THIS LIBRARY IS CURRENTLY ALPHA STATUS, AND IS NOT FIT FOR PRODUCTION USE!**

+This notice will be removed when I believe the API is stable and the library has performed well under heavy loads in real-world use.

+### Features & Roadmap

+Currently, this library supports:

+* Hooking a transducer into a `KStream` processing pipeline.

+In the future, I plan for this library to support:

+* Helper transducers for stateful computations like joins, windowed aggregates, etc. to mirror the functionality of the `KStream` API, but which can be composed with purely functional steps
+* An appropriate level of integration into both the low-level `Processor` API and the `KTable` APIs.

 ## Usage

 Transducers provide a more Clojure-idiomatic way to transform